laurent-martin/aspera-hsts-operations/README.md

 ### Verification

+> **Note:** Ideally, below command shall be executed from outside the on-prem environment.
+The goal being to verify that **Aspera on Cloud** services can correctly access the on-prem server and that the certificate is well recognized from internet.

 At this point, nginx shall be proxying requests to the node api and an API user and transfer user shall be configured.

 Check with: